Prime Minister of India – Notes [GK PDF]

 Info on Indian Prime Ministers

-Who has been India’s longest-serving Prime Minister?
+Who was India’s longest-serving Prime Minister?

-Answer: Jawaharlal Nehru, who was the prime minister from 1947 to 1964
+Answer: Jawaharlal Nehru, from 1947 to 1964.

-Who has been India’s second longest-serving Prime Minister?
+Who was India’s second longest-serving Prime Minister?

 Who has been the Youngest Indian Prime Minister?